 - a.
 Ensure that the Organising Committee plans the Regatta in accordance with the British Rowing Rules of Racing. - b.
 In collaboration with the Organising Committee shall appoint or approve the appointment of all appropriate race officials, and their duties; ensure they are briefed and equipped to carry out their duties. - c.
-In collaboration with the Organising Committee shall develop and publish any local rules to supplement the British Rowing Rules of Racing at the Regatta. - d.
-Take all decisions concerning racing and the application of these Rules that are not in the jurisdiction of a Race Umpire or another qualified race official, and hear any protest, either himself or with the assistance of all, or any, of the Race Committee, to whom he may delegate such actions.
-If the Chairman, or any member, of the Race Committee acts as a Key Race Official, and a protest arises concerning a decision of his in that capacity, he should delegate the hearing of that protest to other members of the Race Committee. - e.
+In collaboration with the Organising Committee shall develop and publish any local rules to supplement the British Rowing Rules of Racing at the regatta or head race having obtained approval for their implementation from the Regional Umpiring Committees. - d.
+Take all decisions concerning racing and the application of these Rules that are not in the jurisdiction of a Race Umpire or another qualified race official, and hear any protest, either himself or with the assistance of all, or any, of the Race Committee, to whom he may delegate such actions. - If the Chairman, or any member, of the Race Committee acts as a Key Race Official, and a protest arises concerning a decision of his in that capacity, he should delegate the hearing of that protest to other members of the Race Committee. - e.
 Take note of any concerns of the Safety Adviser, and take appropriate action if of immediate concern. - f.
-Meet with any Regional or National Umpires Commission representative attending the Regatta officially, and take note of any concerns or recommendations.
+Meet with any Regional or National Umpiring Committee representative attending the Regatta officially, and take note of any concerns or recommendations.